 What is Marketing Attribution?

 Marketing attribution assigns credit to the different touchpoints leading to a conversion.
 Consider it a roadmap that traces every step of a customer’s journey.
 Identify these influential touchpoints, and marketers can refine their strategies, allocate resources more effectively, and demonstrate ROI with precision.
-Whether a user engages with an ad, reads a blog post, or clicks through an email, marketing attribution determines the effectiveness of each interaction.

 As a marketing agency, you’re probably familiar with the pressure to justify every dollar of your client’s budget.
 Attribution provides the hard data you need to support your strategic decisions and show the concrete impact of your work.
 No more relying on intuition or educated guesses – with attribution, you can identify exactly which efforts are making a difference.